AUTplayed/imguralbumbot/README.md

 ## Some stats (since 2017/05/18)

-Detected 73,3k+ single album images
+Detected 741k+ single album images

-Posted on 35,1k+ comment album links
+Posted on 208k+ comment album links

-Posted on 21k+ post album links
+Posted on 160k+ post album links

-Ignored by 914+ users
+Ignored by 3740+ users

-Banned in 160+ subreddits
+Banned in 160+++ subreddits (I can't measure this anymore)

-*Stats updated on 2017/06/11*
+*Stats updated on 2017/12/30*